 The award is open to any daily newspaper, online publication or news service reporter who qualifies for membership in the Congressional Press Galleries.

-The Award: $2,500 and recognition at the Washington Press Club Foundation’s Congressional dinner in 2017.
+The Award: $2,500 and recognition at the Washington Press Club Foundation’s Congressional Dinner.

 Judging Standards: “Regional reporting” is defined as “work that provides insight into how actions on Capitol Hill impact the local community” and “coverage that provides a better understanding of the inner workings of Congress, with emphasis on the local delegation.”
 Judges will look for “thorough and incisive regional coverage of Congress” and “will take into consideration the clear, engaging nature of the writing, and the reporter’s ability to explain difficult and complex subjects to a hometown audience.”